 The Early Years Pupil Premium is additional funding for Early Years providers to help them improve the education they provide for disadvantaged 3 and 4 year-olds.

 We would encourage providers to speak to parents to find out who is eligible for EYPP funding.
-In particular, the parents of children who took up the free entitlement of 15 hours for 2 year olds, as many of these children will attract EYPP when they turn 3.
+In particular, the parents of children who took up the free entitlement of 15 hours for 2 year olds, as some of these children may attract EYPP when they turn 3.
 Providers must ensure the relevant section within the Parent /Provider Agreement (PPA-U or PPA-E) is filled in for eligible children.

 Or the child has:

 Where a parent is entitled to Working Tax Credit during the four-week period immediately after their employment ceases, or after they start to work less than 16 hours per week, their children are entitled to EYPP

 Please note – From September 2017 with the introduction of the Extended Free Entitlement offer giving working parents an additional 15 hours entitlement per week up to a maximum of 30 hours in total (term time only), Pupil Premium will only be paid to providers for the Universal 15 hours a child attends.
 Any additional hours claimed under the Extended entitlement will not attract Pupil Premium funding.